-While We Wait, a meditative, immersive installation, commissioned by the Victoria and Albert Museum, London, will be on show in Concrete from 6-18 November 2017.
+While We Wait, a meditative, immersive installation, commissioned by the Victoria and Albert Museum, London, was on show in Concrete during Dubai Design Week and Abu Dhabi Art Fair.

 The installation has been designed by s Elias and Yousef Anastas.
 The artwork is comprised of pieces of stone quarried in various regions of Palestine, which fit together to form a large, lattice-like, self-supporting structure.
 The resulting sculptural installation is visually porous, allowing viewers to see their surroundings from inside, whilst listening to evocative sound and video components.
 While We Wait was designed digitally, cut by robots, and hand-finished by artists.
 Using ‘stereotomy’, the art of cutting stones for assembly, the installation was produced in Palestine, and elements of the process have employed traditional techniques from the region